Home - About AR - Learning Material - Exams - Clubs - Posters - EVs

 If it is poor, the analysers will tell you the frequency of the lowest SWR, while if you are using a radio you will need to manually check and record SWR at various points across the band.
 Brief testing beyond the band edges may also help understand the antenna.

 If the low SWR point is below the desired frequency, remove a few millimetres from the top of the brazing rod, by filing of cutting.
-If the frequency is higher you can try to heat the ferrule, and slide the element out slightly, or otherwise replace it with a marginally longer element, and keep the one for future projects, for a higher band.
+If the frequency is higher you can try to heat the ferrule, and slide the element out slightly, or otherwise replace it with a marginally longer element, and keep this one for future projects.
 You could also thread the top with a die, and fit a threaded spacer.

 Thus L = 71.17875 / f.